cucapra/diospyros/demo/README.md

 For this example, we want to process two large arrays of data, `a` and `b`, in small-sized blocks.
 For each block, we take the transpose of the section of `a` and multiply it by the corresponding section of `b`.
+We process `ITERATIONS` many sections of data.
+This example assumes you are running commands from the `diospyros/demo` directory.

+## Completed example: expected speedup

+A completed version of this tutorial is in the `src-completed` directory.
+We can run this first to see the performance benefits of using `cdios`/Diospyros.

+First, run `make completed-demo`.
+You can checkout the `Makefile` to see what this does.
+In short, we use `xt-clang++` with (`-O3 -mlongcalls -mtext-section-literals -fvectorize`) to compile the code, then `xt-run` (with `--mem_model`) to simulate its runtime performance.
+We print the result matrices for the naive version and the optimized version of the code, and the cycle counts (from `XT_RSR_CCOUNT()` in `XT_ISS_CYCLE_ACCURATE` mode) for each.

+## Example walk through: using `cdios` to get these results.

-This naive functionality is implemented in `src/example.c`.
+The naive functionality is implemented in `src/example.c`.

 To compile and run the code as-is with the Xtensa simulator, run `make` from the `demo` directory.
 You should see something like this:
 ```
-xt-clang++  src/example.c src/transpose_and_multiply.c -o example.o
+xt-clang++ -O3 -mlongcalls -mtext-section-literals -fvectorize src/example.c src/transpose_and_multiply.c -o example.o
 xt-run --nosummary --mem_model example.o
 Naive : 6099 cycles
 Optimized : 15 cycles